So, you are interested in learning how to start a blog? Well, you’re in the right place!

 Your blog platform installs a few themes by default during setup.
 To add more theme options to your Dashboard select “Add New” on the top left.

 There are several methods provided to search for new themes at the top of the Dashboard.
 I recommend taking a look at all of the options available.
 Once you find a theme, you like you can either Preview or Install it.

 After Previewing a few different themes, Install the theme you like best.
 Now select Themes again from the Navigation Menu on the left.
 You should see the theme you installed, and you can now Activate your new theme.

 How to install plugins

-What is a WordPress plugin?
-A WordPress plugin allows you to extend and expand the functionality of your blog.
+What is a plugin?
+A plugin allows you to extend and expand the functionality of your blog.

 The core of your blog platform is designed to be lean and lightweight, the ability to add plugins allows you to maximize the flexibility of your website while minimizing code bloat.

 Installing plugins is extremely easy and a great way to enhance the functionality of your new blog platform.
 Two essential plugins I recommend for every new blog:

 - JetPack – Amazing plugin with tons of features developed my Automattic

 - Yoast SEO – Critical plugin for onsite technical SEO for anyone making a blog